-The IMO is firm on the principle that risks need to be targeted to the parties that can influence the outcome.
+The IMO was firm on the principle that risks need to be targeted to the parties that can influence the outcome.
 This principle is applied elsewhere in the rules to the extent practicable.

-Over time the IMO expects increasing penetration rates of Intermittent Generation.
+The IMO stated that over time it is expecting increasing penetration rates of Intermittent Generation.
 Therefore it is becoming increasingly important to ensure that the timeframes these generators commit to are met.